dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/drawings_quote-setup-versions.png" width="800" />

-This setup is supposed to represent an actual production-ready application a small business may want to run on a cloud provider.
+This setup is supposed to represent an actual production-ready application that a small business may want to run on a cloud provider.

 The business may want multiple environments like _production_, _staging_, and _development_, and they may leverage cloud services across multiple cloud providers.
 Therefore the aim of the system is to look something like the image below.